 Visit Project Site

-Visiting the project site will allow you to get an idea of what living in your potential new neighbourhood might be like.
-Also, you can get an idea of how far away your potential new home would be located from schools, shopping centers, etc.
+Visiting the project site allows you to get an idea of your potential new neighbourhood might be like.
+Also, you can get an idea of how far away your potential new home would be from amenities.

 Visit Model Home

 During your visit to the model home you must remember that these are usually top of the line homes.
 What is meant by this is these homes will likely have features that are not part of the standard home.
 Many of these features will upgrades that come at an additional cost.